ROYAL ASCOT – WHAT FIRST TIMERS SHOULD KNOW

 You can book tickets for Royal Ascot at the official website.
 Tickets do sell out, especially for the more popular days and/or enclosures.

-On Tuesday and Wednesday, only two enclosures are available – Windsor and Queen Anne and the cost is GBP 25 and GBP 70 respectively.
+On Tuesday and Wednesday, only two public enclosures are available – Windsor and Queen Anne and the cost is GBP 37 and GBP 99 respectively.

 Thursday, Friday, and Saturday you can choose between three categories: Windsor, Village, and Queen Anne Enclosure.
-The price on those days is GBP 40/65/85.
+The prices on those days are around GBP 47/85/110 (they vary a bit depending on the day).

 I recommend getting the Party Package as it will save you money (definitely if you get a glass of wine or beer).
 And you are more than likely to have at least two drinks during your time at Royal Ascot.